 ACF supplies a rich PHP API for adding fields to templates.
 You will need to edit the template that’s responsible for the post-type and call the functions that display the field groups.
 To do this, you need to have basic understanding in PHP and HTML.
 See the ‘Template Usage’ section in ACF’s Repeater Field page for examples.

-Toolset also has a PHP API that you can use, but the big attraction in Toolset is that you can design templates without writing PHP.
+Toolset also has a PHP API that you can use, but the big attraction of Toolset is that you can design templates without writing PHP, using either blocks or shortcodes.
 In Toolset, you’ll need to create a View that will display the repeatable fields group.
 You can add this View to any page or template.

-Let’s say that our gallery example should include links to items, but they’re optional.
+Let’s say our gallery example should include links to items, but they’re optional.
 When a gallery item has a destination URL, we’ll display a link.
 If we build it with ACF, we’ll write PHP code that checks that field and outputs the link conditionally.
-Toolset makes it a bit easier, by using conditional HTML shortcodes.
+Toolset makes it a lot easier, by using its conditional block.
 This way, we can examine the values of fields in the group and display elements according to conditions.

 Toolset is compatible with WPML “out of the box”, without additional glue plugins.
 We wrote a complete guide on translating Toolset sites with WPML.
 There’s also a short page that teaches how to translate repeatable field groups.